h4ck3rm1k3/db-docs/index.md

 skips ten rows, counts up to eight rows and sorts the results by name (descendent).

-If you want to know how many rows the query will return, use the `db.Result.Count()` call.
+If you want to know how many items does the set holds, use the `db.Result.Count()` call:

 ```go
 c, err := res.Count()
 ```

+this call will ignore `Offset` and `Limit` settings, so the returned result is the total size of the resultset.

 ## Closing result sets